profzei/profzei.github.io/_posts/2020-01-26-installing-icm-profiles.md

 	- Go to the “Devices” tab and select your display.
 	- Under “Current Profile”, select “Other”.
 	- Locate the ICC Profile and select it.
-3.	**Login Screen: Note**: This is an optional step to load the ICC Profile to the computer’s login screen.
+3.	**Login Screen**: Note: This is an optional step to load the ICC Profile to the computer’s login screen.
 	- Press Command + Spacebar to open spotlight (default shortcut).
 	- Type “Directory Utility” and open the application.
 	- Unlock the application using your administrator’s password.